realworldocaml/book/en/concurrent-programming-with-async.md

 to leak memory, since you'll need to allocate space for the data that's been read in but not yet written out.

-`copy_lines` provides the logic for handling a client connection, but we still need to set up a server to receive such connections and dispatch to `copy_lines`.
+`copy_blocks` provides the logic for handling a client connection, but we still need to set up a server to receive such connections and dispatch to `copy_blocks`.
 For this, we'll use Async's `Tcp` module, which has a collection of utilities for creating simple TCP clients and servers.